Topics

 Steve Ruth

-Praxis in Peacemaking and Peacebuilding (Unavailable Spring Semester 2024)
+Praxis in Peacemaking and Peacebuilding (Speaker: Charles Davidson)

 Peacemaking and Peacebuilding the world over necessitate the blending of scholarship and practice.
 Known as Praxis, this combination illuminates paths forward in a variety of situations from the world’s war torn countries to conflict at home.
 Charles Davidson will reflect on his time in the field of peacemaking in war torn countries and talk about how lessons in peacemaking Praxis can be used in any conflict.